Long-term side effects are those that linger on after treatment, and can develop months or sometimes years after treatment.

-- pain, tingling, burning, weakness, tickling, or numbness in arms, hands, legs, and feet
+- pain, tingling, burning, weakness, tickling, or numbness in arms, hands, legs and feet

-sudden, sharp, stabbing, or shocking pain sensations
+- sudden, sharp, stabbing, or shock-like pain sensations

 - loss of touch sensation

-- trouble using hands to pick up objects or fasten clothing
+- trouble using hands to pick up objects or fasten clothing.

 Cognitive issues (“chemo brain”)